When God Looked Like a Snowman

 So perhaps the invitation today is this:

-to let go of the need to define God, or to set modern science against ancient scripture.
+To let go of the need to define God, or to set modern science against ancient scripture.

-To trust in the love that created us, the love that walks beside us each day, and the love that fills us with God’s own breath of life.
+And to trust in the love that created us, the love that walks beside us each day, and the love that fills us with God’s own breath of life.

 And perhaps that is enough — just to believe.